histausse/ph0wn_2021_lost_legacy/README.md

 (Intergalactic) Digital Research, Inc. Welcome, CEO, greetings to Dorothy...
 ```

 Patching works!
-But can onlu get the greetings for the last user of the database.
+But we can only get the greeting for the last user of the database.

 Well, no probleme, let's patch a little more.
-Adding code in the middle of a binary is tricky, it might broke the program in a lot of way, so it is better to replace existing code by new code.
-Good think the tests that checks if the user and the password match take some place.
-We override those (after all, who need authentication?).
+Adding code in the middle of a binary is tricky, it might broke the program in a lot of ways, so it is better to replace existing code by new code.
+Good think the tests that check if the user and the password match take some place.
+We can override those (after all, who need authentication?).
 We want to read the greating message from the file, apply `proc1` to it, then print the result.
 Here is the code:

 ```
 23        load local word-3